 Once the concern has been considered and assessed; the Designated Safeguarding Lead will decide on action(s) to be taken.
-They may wish to delegate actions to other members of staff; in the best interests of the child.
-The DSL will assist the Executive Headteacher with decisions to Managing staff concerns in school.
+They may wish to delegate actions to other members of staff; in the

 In making decisions; the Designated Safeguarding Lead will work in partnership with the Executive Headteacher; relevant staff/senior leadership team in line with their Roles and Responsibilities and any other organisations as appropriate (see Working in Partnership and Record Keeping and Information Security).